microcosm-cc/bluemonday/README.md

 </a>
 ```

-To pass through mostly unaltered (it gained a rel="nofollow"):
+To pass through mostly unaltered (it gained a rel="nofollow" which is a good thing for user generated content):

 ```html
 <a href="http://www.google.com/" rel="nofollow">
   <img src="https://ssl.gstatic.com/accounts/ui/logo_2x.png"/>
 </a>
 ```

-The primary purpose of bluemonday is to take potentially unsafe user generated content (from things like Markdown, HTML WYSIWYG tools, etc) and make it safe for you to put on your website.

 It protects sites against [XSS](http://en.wikipedia.org/wiki/Cross-site_scripting) and other malicious content that a user interface may deliver.
 There are many [vectors for an XSS attack](https://www.owasp.org/index.php/XSS_Filter_Evasion_Cheat_Sheet) and the safest thing to do is to sanitize user input against a known safe list of HTML elements and attributes.